Hendiadys: In classical and Biblical literature

 In Lamentations 2:9, the Hebrew says אִבַּד וְשִׁבַּר "ruined and broken", but the phrase means "destroyed completely" or "smashed to bits".

 In Isaiah 4:5, the phrase translated "cloud by day and smoke" is sometimes interpreted as a hendiadys meaning "a cloud of smoke by day".

 In Mark 11:24, ὅσα προσεύχεσθε καὶ αἰτεῖσθε, means "whatever you ask in prayer".

+The first identification of "hendiadys" under its modern verbiage was by Pomponius Porphyrion in the 2nd or 3rd century A.D. with his identification of the hendiadys in the Horace's Odes: "[laws] commanding to decorate at public expense towns and temples of the gods with fresh stone;" however this may be not be a hendiadys and in fact be two separate entities.'

 William Shakespeare uses hendiadys throughout his canon, most notably in Hamlet.
 When cautioning his sister Ophelia, Laertes makes use of this rhetorical trope repeatedly with "safety and health" (1.3.20), "voice and yielding" (1.3.22), and "morn and liquid dew" (1.3.41).
-Perhaps the most famous use of hendiadys in the play is Hamlet's own "Oh what a rogue and peasant slave am I” (2.2.538).
+Perhaps the most famous use of hendiadys in the play is Hamlet's own "Oh what a rogue and peasant slave am I" (2.2.538).

 As linguistic terminology in describing Turkic languages

 Hendiadys is the preferred terminology used to describe some types of compounding in Turkic linguistics.
 Johanson, in his discussion of Turkic compounding, considers compounds of synonymous components to be hendiadys:The asyndetic type noun + noun is also used in coordinative compounds, so-called twin words or binomes.
 In this case, two parallel nouns with similar meanings form a synonym compound, hendiadys, ... or a hyponym compound to express a higher concept ...